How To Turn Social Media Into A Lead Generation Machine

 Let me guess… You’ve been posting and posting according to all the “recommendations” people throw at you; post 3 times a day here, post 20 times a day there, be active here, post, post, post.
 And you are a little exhausted by it and really discouraged because your efforts are not paying off in the form of list building or leads contacting you to see how they can work with you.

 Sound familiar?
 Social media can be a powerful lead generation tool when used correctly.
-Think of social media like a window display in a local store.
+If you are interested in learning more about lead generation though, particularly when it comes to talking to your customers.
+Then it might be a good idea to check out someone like this lead generation company.
+However, if you want to do it by yourself then think of social media like a window display in a local store.
 It’s how you entice people to come in and take a look around your business.
 So why is your social media not getting people to come inside (i.e. sign up for your lead magnet/opt-in)?

 You aren’t connecting your content to your audience’s current struggles